Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Sloped floor clip

-Sloped floor means any walkable area that has a steep elevation, such as staircases.
+Sloped floor means any walkable area that has elevation, such as staircases.
 Sloped floor operates under different rules than other collision, and any character who can just get a high enough velocity can clip through it.
 Having Agility on your weapon makes sloped floor clipping more consistent, as Agility increases the effective velocity your character has during attacks.

+Besides clipping through sloped floor with high velocity attacks, in some circumstances it's possible to give yourself an instant "zip" using a [special move offset bug](#Special-move-offset-bug).
+Such a fast zip is also something that the game doesn't know how to respond to, allowing you to clip past sloped floor.

+Some characters are able to easily clip through sloped floor solo.
+For instance, Jia Xu has a moment of incredibly high-velocity movement during his C1.
+Taigong Wang also has an easy access to a fairly large instantaneous zip thanks to the aforementioned special move offset bug.
+If it seems relevant, see the [tier list](#Character-tier-lists) section to find out who is the best for sloped floor clipping solo.
+However, nowadays this glitch has become nearly universally doable thanks to some new tactics like [sloped floor clipping with a mount](#Sloped-floor-clip-with-a-mount).

 Usually clipping through sloped floor isn't very helpful.
 If there's nothing underneath, your character will be returned back to ground level as soon as they are neutral, preventing you from staying out of bounds.
 However, in certain levels you can find sloped floor with a second floor underneath, such as the small stairways in Anegawa.
 At places like this, sloped floor clipping could potentially offer an alternative route through the level.
 But still... as a glitch tactic, it only has some fairly niche uses.

-The game has a subtle mechanical limitation - the "stairs speed rule" - which caps a character's aerial Speed at under 150 and notably slows them down if they are in air over most staircases or angled collision.
-This is probably a counteracting measure by the developers to try to prevent sloped floor clipping with high-speed air attacks, and it does make it harder or impossible in some cases.
-However, it doesn't impact speed tactics which are strictly ground-based or which don't use the character's base Speed (like most air specials).
+Sloped floor clipping is easier with ground-based actions due to the "stairs speed rule" which limits a character's aerial Speed at around 150-180 if they are in air over most staircases or slippery floor.
+This rule has probably been specifically invented to prevent accidental sloped floor clipping around the game.

-The best character for clipping through sloped floor is Taigong Wang thanks to a special attack offset bug which allows him to zip backwards controllably.
-Second best is Jia Xu thanks to his C1 that temporarily gives him such a high velocity that he can easily clip through most sloped floor.
-See which other characters are able to do this glitch from the [tier list](#Character-tier-lists) section.

-It should be added that most tactics for going through sloped floor work better on vsync 30.
-Sloped floor collision seems much tighter and harder to breach on higher frame rates.
+Most tactics for going through sloped floor work better on vsync 30 since collision seems much harder to breach on higher frame rates.
+However, special move offset bug seems to work fairly well for sloped floor clipping even on vsync 60.

-Since the original Warriors Orochi 3 did not have infinite jumping, sloped floor clip might be more useful in that game to f.e. do some unique shortcuts in levels like Anegawa or Honnoji.
+This glitch works in the original WO3 as well.
+Since that game did not have infinite jumps, sloped floor clip might be more useful there to do some unique shortcuts in levels like Anegawa or Honnoji.

 **Videos:**\
 1, Akheon's vid\